aryanduntley/AIProjectManager/ai-pm-mcp/reference/directivesmd/01-system-initialization.md

 **Update process:**
 1. With any updates, directives will be added on how to approach updating outdated versions
 2. Handle update according to provided update directives
-3. Ask user if they want to run an initial complete evaluation which will compare the current state of the entire project to the projectManagement state
+3. Ask user if they want to run an initial complete evaluation which will compare the current state of the entire project to the $projectManagement state
 4. If yes, make updates to files according to analysis.
 Always assess existing files for each step of analyzing before making updates, if updates are needed
-5. Finally, continue with projectManagement as normal
+5. Finally, continue with $projectManagement as normal

 ## 1.5 Git Repository Setup